mathpl/logmetrics/README.md

   - Can use X pusher threads to TSD to get better throughput to it.
 - Low resource usage.
   - This is directly dependent on the configuration used and the number of keys tracked and activity in the logs.
-  - Without actually sending data to TSD it can generate 250k key/s giving ~44Mb/s of data on a i7 laptop using 4 threads.
 - Easy to deploy: a single statically compiled binary.
 - Written in Go.